WilliamHYZhang/WilliamHYZhang.github.io/_posts/2022-03-13-twitter-ens-analysis.md

 | NFT          |  479    |  46       |  9.6%        |
 | DAO          |  716    |  26       |  3.63%       |

+Side note: bro why does this Jekyll theme produce such terrible tables?
+If anyone wants to help me fix the spacing lmk.

 See the code and some more graphs (follower/following data) on Github [here](https://github.com/WilliamHYZhang/Twitter-ENS-Analysis).

 # What Does This Mean?